evkx/evkx.github.io/content/technology/_index.md

 ## Doors

-Doors are essential parts of cars that allow passengers and drivers to enter and exit the vehicle and secure the interior from unauthorized access.
+Doors are crucial components of vehicles, providing access for passengers and drivers while securing the interior from unauthorized entry.

-Doors also integrate side windows for visibility and ventilation and may have other features such as mirrors, handles, locks, speakers, and storage compartments.
-Depending on the design and style of the car, doors may vary in size, shape, location, and mechanism.
+In addition to facilitating entry and exit, doors often incorporate side windows for visibility and ventilation.
+They may also feature mirrors, handles, locks, speakers, and storage compartments.
+The design and functionality of doors can vary significantly based on the vehicle's style and purpose, including differences in size, shape, location, and opening mechanisms.

 <a href="doors/" class="btn btn-outline-primary" role="button">Read our doors technology article.</a>